First official Cubs World Series ring hits secondary market

 “Includes original Jostens presentational box with light display & etched glass top stating ‘CHICAGO CUBS 2016 WORLD SERIES CHAMPIONS.’
 Scout’s name has been kept hidden to honor their anonymity.”

-Though the opening big is $1,908 — a hat tip to the Cubs’ previous World Series title — the listing notes that price “should be easily eclipsed, much easier than the 108 years they had to wait for another world championship.”
+Though the opening bid is $1,908 — a hat tip to the Cubs’ previous World Series title — the listing notes that price “should be easily eclipsed, much easier than the 108 years they had to wait for another world championship.”

 Gotta love those clever folks at Leland’s.